 Up, Up And Away – Ray Conniff And The Singers (Columbia, 1967)

-Jimmy Webb’s 5th Dimension-harmonised ode to canoodling in a hot air balloon gets its tempo whipped up by the bearded safari-suited maestro of Space-Age Bachelor Pad Music, whizzing past startled crowds and indeed racing ahead of Baron Bartram towards the finish line; after all, at this wheee-shouting pace it’s pretty much the polar opposite of Mr. Benn‘s balloon race music.
+Jimmy Webb’s 5th Dimension-harmonised ode to canoodling in a hot air balloon gets its tempo whipped up by the bearded safari-suited maestro of Space-Age Bachelor Pad Music, whizzing past startled crowds and indeed racing ahead of Baron Bartram towards the finish line; after all, at this wheee-shouting pace it’s pretty much the polar opposite of Mr. Benn‘s balloon race music (about which much more here).
 The eyeshadow-overdoing dolly birds on the covers of Ray Conniff’s albums were, as they say, ‘a mood’, and there are even stories of certain amorous teenage wannabe romeos who, rather than drippy ballads or deep and meaningful singer-songwritery angst, used to sneak this onto compilation tapes for girls they fancied.
 Apparently.

 Busy Boy – Ted Dicks (Marble Arch, 1970)